cloudbutton/cloudbutton/docs/backends/compute/aws_lambda.md

 ### Configuration

-6. Edit your pywren config file and add the following keys:
+6. Edit your cloudbutton config file and add the following keys:

 ```yaml
     cloudbutton: